giovannilupi/dsa/README.md

 ## Theory

-The [notes](./notes) directory contains PDFs summarizing the theory behind many of the data structures and algorithms found in this library.
-These notes are not meant to be a comprehensive reference; I have simply written them for my own convenience.
-All notes were created in Markdown format using [Joplin](https://github.com/laurent22/joplin), and then converted to PDF using [Pandoc](https://github.com/jgm/pandoc).
-I share them in hope they could be useful to others.
+The [notes](./notes) directory contains Markdown files summarizing the theory behind many of the data structures and algorithms found in this library.
+These notes are intended for personal convenience and are shared in the hope that they might be useful to others.
+They were originally written in [Joplin](https://github.com/laurent22/joplin) and exported in Markdown format.

+Please note that GitHub currently has an [issue](https://github.com/github/markup/issues/1688) in rendering certain mathematical formulas.

 For a complete reference, including formal mathematical demonstrations and complexity analysis, I recommend the following books: